AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/create-address-block-component/introduction.md

 ## Prerequisites

-* Access to AEM Forms Cloud Service Instance
+* Access to AEM Forms as a Cloud Service Instance
 * Some experience in developing forms using AEM Forms module
 * Experience in setting up development environment for AEM/AEM Forms(Git,IntelliJ,etc)